Old Yeller (film): Plot

-In the late 1860s, Jim Coates leaves his family – wife Katie, teenage son Travis, and small son Arliss – to collect cattle in Kansas.
+In the late 1860s, Jim Coates leaves his family—wife Katie, teenage son Travis, and small son Arliss—to sell cattle in Kansas.
 While Jim is away, Travis sets off to work in the cornfield, where he encounters a Black Mouth Cur he names "Old Yeller", as "yeller" is a dialect pronunciation of "yellow" and the dog's bark resembles a human yell.
 Travis unsuccessfully tries to shoo the dog away, while Arliss defends him.
 Yeller's habit of stealing meat from smokehouses and robbing hens' nests does not endear him to Travis, but his mother agrees with the idea of Arliss having a dog.

 Later, Arliss tries to capture a black bear cub by feeding it cornbread and grabbing it.
 Its angry mother hears her cub wailing and attacks, but Old Yeller frightens her away, winning over the family.
 Travis grows to love and respect Old Yeller, who comes to profoundly affect the boy's life.

-Bud Searcy and his granddaughter Lisbeth come for supper one day, and Lisbeth takes Travis aside to tell him Old Yeller has been stealing food all over the county.
-After she and Bud leave, Travis scolds Old Yeller.
-The next day, Old Yeller proves himself as a cow dog by protecting Travis from Rose, their cow, and restraining her while Travis milks her.
+Bud Searcy and his daughter, Lisbeth, come for supper one day, and Lisbeth takes Travis aside to tell him Old Yeller has been stealing food all over the county.
+After she and Bud leave, Travis scolds Old Yeller, but the next day, Old Yeller proves himself as a cow dog by protecting Travis from Rose, their cow, and restraining her while Travis milks her.

 One day, Old Yeller's original master, Burn Sanderson, arrives looking for his dog.
 Realizing that the Coates family really needs Old Yeller, he agrees to trade him to Arliss for a horny toad and a home-cooked meal.
 Sanderson later takes Travis aside and warns him of the growing plague of hydrophobia (rabies).

 One day, Travis sets out to trap a family of feral hogs.
 Advised by Bud Searcy, he sits in a tree, trying to rope them from above as Old Yeller corners them.
 However, Travis then falls into the group of hogs and is attacked by one.
-Old Yeller defends Travis as he crawls away with an injured leg.
-However, Old Yeller is severely injured by the hog and Travis hides him in a large hole.
+Old Yeller defends Travis as he crawls away with an injured leg, but is severely injured by the hog and Travis hides him in a large hole.
 Travis' mother then retrieves Old Yeller and uses mule hair to suture his wounds.
 As Old Yeller recovers, Searcy warns the Coates family of hydrophobia in the area but Katie chastises him for trying to scare Travis.
 Searcy leaves, and Lisbeth stays with the Coateses to help them harvest corn.
 Travis assures Katie that the hogs were not rabid, and both he and Old Yeller recover.